Shyamdevkrishnanj/amfoss-tasks/task-08/README.md

 The drum kit was the easiest to make.
 HTML and CSS are fun to play with.
 I started by working on the html and linked css.
 I then worked on the backdrop and typefaces.
-The button's functions and sound effects were added last.
+The button's functions and sound effects were added last.[Working Video here !!!](https://github.com/Shyamdevkrishnanj/amfoss-tasks/blob/main/task-08/task8.mp4)